smarkets/smk_python_sdk/README.md

 ## Connections

-The `smk.session.SessionSocket` class wraps the vanilla Python `socket.socket` class, providing the basic framing and padding functionality.
+The `smarkets.session.SessionSocket` class wraps the vanilla Python `socket.socket` class, providing the basic framing and padding functionality.
 It opens a single TCP connection and keeps it open for the duration of the session.